Cuban Friendship Urn: History

 A hurricane in October 1926 knocked the marble column over where it stood in Cuba, and in 1928 the urn was sent by Cuban President Gerardo Machado to the United States and presented to President Calvin Coolidge.

 Some reports say the urn stood for many years outside the Cuban Embassy on 16th Street, N.W., in Washington.
 After relations between the United States and Cuba deteriorated following Fidel Castro's rise to power in Cuba in 1959, it disappeared from public view.
 It may have been stolen by "xenophobic vandals .. during the 1962 Cuban Missile Crisis", or it may have been removed for a construction project.

-According to the National Park Service, the urn was placed in a West Potomac Park rose garden in 1928, as directed by Congress, near the future location of the Jefferson Memorial, where it remained until the 1940s, when it was moved for the 14th Street Bridge.
+According to the National Park Service, the urn was placed in a West Potomac Park rose garden in 1928, as directed by Congress, near the future location of the Jefferson Memorial, where it remained until the 1940s, when it was moved for construction of the 14th Street Bridge.
 In 1963, it was said to be in storage.

 A 2009 National Park Service publication states that it was discovered in a National Park Service warehouse in 1992 and moved to its present site.
 However, in 1996, a local alternative newspaper, The Washington City Paper, reported that the urn had recently been found by the Park Service abandoned in Rock Creek Park "lying on its side".
 The newspaper later reported that the urn was placed in East Potomac Park in 1998 following repair work that cost $11,000.

 In 2007, the urn was placed on the National Register of Historic Places.

 It has been called one of the "10 monuments you’ve probably never heard of" in the Washington, D.C., region.